dathere/datapusher-plus/README.md

 * **Extended preprocessing with qsv**

-  Apart from bullet-proof data type inferences, qsv is leveraged by Datapusher+ to convert XLS/ODS files;
+  Apart from bullet-proof data type inferences, qsv is leveraged by Datapusher+ to convert Excel & ODS files;
   count the number of rows; transcode to UTF-8 if required; validate if a CSV conforms to the [RFC 4180 standard](https://datatracker.ietf.org/doc/html/rfc4180); sanitize header names so they are always valid Postgres column identifers;
   optionally create a preview subset and optionally deduplicate rows.

-  Future versions of Datapusher+ will further leverage qsv's 70+ commands to do additional preprocessing, data-wrangling and validation.
+  Future versions of Datapusher+ will further leverage qsv's 80+ commands to do additional preprocessing, data-wrangling and validation.
 The Roadmap is available [here](https://github.com/dathere/datapusher-plus/issues/5).
   Ideas, suggestions and your feedback are most welcome!